Otwgoat/charles-cantin-app/content/pages/portfolio.md

 ---
-title: A simple test.
+title: A second test
 description: We are testing netlifyCMS.
-image:
+image: img/home_background.jpg
 ---